 Namespace OmegaEngine.Input

 OmegaEngine provides a flexible input system that processes low-level input events into higher-level navigational commands.
-The system consists of InputProviders that capture input and IInputReceivers that respond to commands.

 The input system uses a provider-receiver pattern: